ebsin1996/sales_retail_SQL/README.md

 (
 SELECT *,
     CASE
-        WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'Morning'
+        WHEN EXTRACT(HOUR FROM sale_time) < 12 THEN 'morning'
-        WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'Afternoon'
+        WHEN EXTRACT(HOUR FROM sale_time) BETWEEN 12 AND 17 THEN 'afternoon'
-        ELSE 'Evening'
+        ELSE 'evening'
     END as shift
 FROM retail_sales
 )
 SELECT
     shift,
     COUNT(*) as total_orders
-FROM hourly_sale
+FROM hourly_sales
 GROUP BY shift
 ```